 Pre-school and Primary

 Our staff, the village leaders, the traditional leaders and elders all encourage children to go to school.
 When WTWT first started working in Irkeepusi only about half the children were attending primary school, although it is the law of the country that all should attend.
-Now numbers have increased to about 75%.
+Now numbers have increased to about 75% in some villages.
 However the primary schools, in the villages that have a school, are overstretched and under resourced.
 The class sizes are too big and there are not enough teachers.
 Many of the children who complete primary school, are still unable to read or write adequately to progress to secondary school and do not pass the National Examination to allow them to do so.
 They are not given another chance at this exam.

 One of the main reasons that children do not learn well is because they do not speak Swahili, the language of their teacher, when they start school.
 Primary school lessons are taught in Swahili because it is the national language of Tanzania.
 The solution the community planned was to have a pre-school classroom in every subvillage, where the children are taught Swahili by a local Maasai teacher who also speaks their mother tongue Maa.

 The first group of 60 children, 30 in the mornings and 30 in the afternoons, did very well, learning Swahili quickly, and were well prepared for school in January 2014.
 They have continued to make good progress at primary school.
-The running costs of the preschools are funded by the parents, who all contribute and have formed a management committee.
-This has made the project sustainable.
+The running costs of the preschools are funded by the parents, who all contribute and have formed management committees.
+This makes the projects sustainable.

 The Loresho preschool classroom is also the first room of a new primary school serving two sub-villages, Loresho Juu and Loresho Chini.
 They requested WTWT’s assistance with the building of this classroom because the government then agreed to fund the rest of the primary school buildings, maintenance and staff salaries.
 This now enables Loresho children to attend school.
 Few attended before because there was not a school near enough for them to walk to.
 The few who did walk the long distance had to negotiate their way past the dangerous local buffalo.

 Secondary school is too expensive for most of the Maasai families living in Nainokanoka Ward to be able to afford.
 The government now fund the tuition, but the transport, living expenses and bedding needed in their boarding schools are still prohibitive.
-The community requested that WTWT supports them with funding pupils to secondary school.
+The community requested that WTWT supports them with funding pupils’ secondary school expenses.
 WTWT have been funding 20 pupils from Nainokanoka ward and the Community Pastoralist Council a further 125.
 Equal numbers of boys and girls are funded.
-This December 2015 we heard the wonderful news that the new Tanzanian government are going to fund secondary education for all students who pass the exam to be able to attend.

 This education is the hope for the future of Maasai communities living with poverty, but we are finding that their studies are hampered by their lack of understanding of English, which secondary lessons are taught in.
 The community have requested WTWT’s help with this in the form of English courses in the holidays.
 One solution we are considering together is the possibility of having a volunteer programme, where English teacher volunteers from the UK could come to the villages and teach English during the Tanzanian school holidays.
 Another idea is to use tablets and phone apps with English/Swahili programmes on them for children to self learn before they get to secondary school.